Mobutu001/Ecommerce-PowerBI-Analysis/README.md

 ## Project Overview

-This project analyzes sales performance, customer behaviour, delivery operations, and customer satisfaction using SQL and Power BI.
+This project analyses sales performance, customer behaviour, delivery operations, and customer satisfaction using SQL and Power BI.

 The goal was to transform raw e-commerce transaction data into actionable business insights through interactive dashboards and data storytelling.

-The analysis uncovered key trends in revenue performance, customer value, delivery efficiency, and purchasing behaviour, helping identify the primary drivers behind business performance.
+The analysis uncovered key trends in revenue performance, customer value, delivery efficiency, and purchasing behaviour, and focused on separating what the data proves from what it only suggests — identifying the primary drivers behind business performance while being clear about the limits of each conclusion.

 ---